robot144/SimpleGeo/README.md

-# SimpleGeo
+# SimpleGeo.jl
-Some simple routines for working with GIS feature and gridded data
+__Some simple routines for working with GIS feature and gridded data in Julia__